 Is an enlarged prostate dangerous?

 Simply put: no. In general, mild to moderate symptoms of BPH are not dangerous.
-BPH is a benign condition, and it does not cause prostate cancer.

 How do I know if I have an enlarged prostate?

 Half of all men between the ages of 51 and 60 (and 90 percent of men over age 80) have BPH.
 Despite its prevalence, many men report they have no symptoms.
-It is important for men to monitor the presence of symptoms and to discuss their prostate health and urinary tract health with their physicians at annual checkups.
+It is important for men to monitor the presence of symptoms and to discuss their prostate and urinary tract health with their physicians at annual visits.

 Can I reduce my risk?